Religion and peacebuilding: Engaged Buddhism

 Engaged Buddhism is a term coined in the 1960s by Vietnamese monk Thich Nhat Hanh to describe a more socially active form of Buddhism.
 Originating during the Indochina Wars with Nhat Hanh and the Unified Buddhist Church, adherents of Engaged Buddhism became participants in the war, not against the Americans or the Vietnamese, but against the violence itself, which they saw as unnecessary.
 They attempted to draw attention to the injustices of the war by placing themselves directly between the lines of battle and even engaging in self immolation.

 Engaged Buddhism represents a socially aware non-violent movement within the larger Buddhist community.
 Inspired by the Buddhist tradition of the Peace Wheel and the teachings of non-violence of Siddhartha Gautama, Engaged Buddhism has since spread to other conflicts in other countries, with groups in Tibet, struggling for self-determination; in Burma and Cambodia, advocating for human rights; in Sri Lanka, promoting the Sarvodaya Shramadana Movement; and in India, working with untouchables.
 The group has also since opened up churches in the Western world.

+Islam and peace building

+The Quran contains many sources for religious peace building.
+Some of which include: